chaiso-krit/LLM-Pokemon-Red/README.md

 Initial testing reveals fascinating differences between leading AI models:

-- **Gemini** excels at quickly interpreting visual elements and making rapid decisions
-- **GPT-4o** demonstrates stronger strategic thinking and planning complex action sequences
-- **Claude** shows methodical exploration and better memory utilization for long-term goals

-These differences highlight how this benchmark can reveal aspects of AI capabilities that text-only evaluations miss.
-Each model displays distinct "play styles" that reflect their underlying architecture and training.
+ - Each model has their own strengths and weaknesses and display distinct "play styles" that reflect their underlying architecture and training.

+ MORE RESULTS COMING SOON

 ## Supported LLM Providers